AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-transcription.md

 ## Known limitations {#known-limitations}

 * The transcription feature is supported for videos of duration up to 10 mins.
-* The video title must be less than 80 characters long.
+* The video title must be 80 characters or less.
 * The supported file size is up to 15 GB.
 * The maximum processing duration supported is 60 mins.
 * In a paid [!DNL Azure] account, you can upload up to 50 movies per minute.
 However, in a trial account you can upload up to five movies per minute.